 Main Ingredients:

-- 1 lemon, half adds glow and keeps the bird juicy
+- 1 lemon, halved: Adds brightness and keeps the chicken moist.

-- Fresh herbs (henna, thyme, or parsley) optional but highly recommended
+- Fresh herbs (like rosemary, thyme, and parsley): Optional but highly recommended for aromatic flavor.

 Optional Additions: